F3nixsec/nevacoin/README.md

 Responsible disclosure and security contact: security@twincoins.io

-Exchanges and listing contact (digital currency exchange representatives should take note Neva is an open source network with no premine/instamine or any type of crowdfunding and no listing fee budget is awailable): listings@twincoins.io
+Exchanges and listing contact (digital currency exchange representatives should take note TWC is an open source network with no premine/instamine or any type of crowdfunding and no listing fee budget is awailable): listings@twincoins.io

 Developers contact: dev@twincoins.io